 Adult formation at St. Paul’s is open to everyone: visitors, newcomers, long-timers, and anyone who wants to connect with others, understand the Christian way of life, and nurture practices which enrich their lives in the world.

-Adult Christian formation continues through the summer both during the Community Hour on Sunday mornings and on Wednesday evenings.
+Adult Christian formation continues through the Fall both during the Community Hour on Sunday mornings and on Wednesday evenings.

 Sunday morning Community Hour takes place between the 9am and 11:15am Masses (roughly 10:20-11am), and is offered as a taste of a subject—an invitation to either deeper personal study or a fuller treatment on Wednesday evenings.

-Wednesday Evening Formation takes place in the context of worship and a meal and it’s a place to experience a different kind of community with fellow St. Paul’s parishioners.
+Wednesday Evening Church takes place in the context of worship and a meal and it’s a place to experience a different kind of community with fellow St. Paul’s parishioners.